Saturday, November 13, 2010

 Upstairs the young people are baking chocolate cake and reading picture books out loud.
 A mixed group from Middlest's French class.
 On a kind of field trip to their disappearing childhood, I gather, revisiting a protected pocket of that endangered habitat.

-I wouldn't have imagined this cozy homeyness when I imagined the social goings and comings that went on beyond me.
-When I opened a page later, in the library stacks at the university, Frank O'Hara's "Autobiographia Literaria" spoke to me like a post card from my past, a promise from a future self:
+I wouldn't have imagined this cozy homeyness when I imagined the social goings-on that went on beyond me.
+A year or two later, in the library stacks at the university, Frank O'Hara's "Autobiographia Literaria" spoke to me like a post card from my past, a promise from a future self:

 When I was a child